 - An individual employed to do gardening, maintenance, or repair at an employer’s private home

-- A worker who is not a regular employee of the trade, business, or profession of the employer and is not working at the employer’s private home
+- Worker who is not a regular employee of the trade, business, or profession of the employer and is not working at the employer’s private home

 - A person only working in return for aid from a religious or charitable organization

-- A child under the age of 18 working for a parent doing agricultural activities on a family farm
+- Child under the age of 18 working for a parent doing agricultural activities on a family farm

 - Horse-racing jockey